dkallen78/math-trainer/README.md

 with math anxiety primarily manifests with more complicated problems such as those involving "mixed fractions, percentages, equations with unknowns, and factoring."

+---

 #### How to Reduce Math Anxiety

+One of the most effective methods of reducing math anxiety is a technique called systemic desensitization, or graduated exposure therapy ([Hembree, 1990](https://www.jstor.org/stable/749455)).
+Hembree doesn't go into the details of how this was applied, however.

 #### How to train working memory?